Looking for a new website theme? Want to upgrade your website with a responsive WordPress theme but don’t know which to choose? We can help!

 - Stylish fonts used throughout

 Noto is a resume template that could be used to find work, promote your freelancing or highlight your many achievements in life.
 It’s a very flexible theme that keeps things simple and allows your words to tell the story.

 It’s a modest design with an almost comic-like appearance.
 We think it works well to highlight the various sections while allowing the content to take centre stage.
 The theme comes with a range of predefined colour schemes or you can create your own.
 You can also add, move or change the content blocks to suit your needs.

-- Flexible resume template
+- Flexible resume WordPress theme

 - Good design that highlights but then stays out the way

 Minshop is exactly what the name implies, a minimalist shop design.
 It’s simple but effective and uses a colourful header image to grab attention before flowing instantly into the store.